apache/activemq-artemis/docs/user-manual/en/paging.md

 Property Name|Description|Default
 ---|---|---
-`max-size-bytes`|What's the max memory the address could have before entering on page mode.|-1 (disabled) `page-size-bytes`|The size of each page file used on the paging system|10MB `address-full-policy`|This must be set to `PAGE` for paging to enable.
+`max-size-bytes`|What's the max memory the address could have before entering on page mode.|-1 (disabled) `max-size-messages`|The max number of messages the address could have before entering on page mode.| -1 (disabled) `page-size-bytes`|The size of each page file used on the paging system|10MB `address-full-policy`|This must be set to `PAGE` for paging to enable.
 If the value is `PAGE` then further messages will be paged to disk.
 If the value is `DROP` then further messages will be silently dropped.
 If the value is `FAIL` then the messages will be dropped and the client message producers will receive an exception.
 If the value is `BLOCK` then client message producers will block when they try and send further messages.|`PAGE`
 `page-max-cache-size`|The system will keep up to `page-max-cache-size` page files in memory to optimize IO during paging navigation.|5

+### max-size-bytes and max-size-messages simultaneous usage

+It is possible to define max-size-messages (as the maximum number of messages) and max-messages-size (as the max number of estimated memory used by the address) concurrently.
+The configured policy will start based on the first value to reach its mark.

 ## Global Max Size